 The investment objective, set out in the Investment Policy Statement agreed with Quilter Cheviot Asset Management, is to provide capital and income growth which over the long term will endeavour to maintain and increase the real value of the assets whilst producing an annual yield of at least 3%.
-The performance of the investment portfolio is reviewed semi-annually by the Trustees and to date the Trustees have been satisfied with the performance of the portfolio.
+However, the actual performance yield is 2.9%.
+On consideration, given the longer-term nature of the aim, the trustees are satisfied with the performance in spite of the yield not meeting the 3% yield.
+The trustees review performance of the investment portfolio semi-annually.

-The Fund has recorded a net gain in value of its investments during the year of £129,917 (2020 - a net loss of £16,394).
+The Fund has recorded a net loss in value of its investments during the year of £3,639 (2021 - a net gain of £129,917).